histogrammar/histogrammar-python/docs/index.rst

 :doc:`Select <histogrammar.primitives.select.Select>`: apply a cut
     Filter or weight data according to a given selection.

-:doc:`Limit <histogrammar.primitives.limit.Limit>`: keep detail until entries is large
-    Accumulate an aggregator until its number of entries reaches a predefined limit.

 Third kind: broadcast to every sub-aggregator, independent of data
 ------------------------------------------------------------------